xhu6/dan/README.md

 ## Note on X11

-If `--X11` is enabled, run the folowing to allow connections
+If `--X11` is enabled, run the following to allow connections
 ```bash
 xhost +SI:localuser:$USER
 ```